Introduction

 Residency Practice Interviews

 Students are matched with residents, HMS Society Advisors, and faculty from area hospitals, who are not members of the residency selection committee, based on their specialty choice, for two 25-minute practice residency interviews, including time for feedback.
-During these exercises, students can sharpen their interviewing skills, practice answering difficult or unforeseen questions, learn to present or explain certain aspects of their background and present themselves and demonstrate their genuine interest in a program.
+During these exercises, students can sharpen their interviewing skills, practice answering difficult or unforeseen questions, learn to present or explain certain aspects of their background and demonstrate their genuine interest in a program.

-Making Your Rank List
+Making Your Rank List Series

 Match Day